Tokyo Metro, The Best Way To Explore Tokyo

 ![]() |

-When I visited Tokyo in February 2017, I was part of the Tokyo Metro’s special Pop Culture Tour and I had travelled to several popular places around here and by using my Tokyo Metro day pass ticket.
+When I visited Tokyo in February 2017, I was part of the Tokyo Metro’s unique Pop Culture Tour.
+I travelled to several popular places using my Tokyo Metro day pass ticket.

 My day started in Harajuku, which is probably one of the must-visit areas of Tokyo.
 Filled with speciality stores and quirky Japanese fashion, this is the place to be if you want to see what’s trending in the Japanese Kawaii fashion scene.

-In general, you would need at least four to five hours just to see the main parts of Harajuku, therefore, if you visit the Moshi Moshi Box, this would be the ideal place to get all the information you need about Harajuku and other districts of Tokyo.
+In general, you would need at least four to five hours to see the main parts of Harajuku; therefore, if you visit the Moshi Moshi Box, this would be the ideal place to get all the information you need about Harajuku and other districts of Tokyo.

 Moshi Moshi Box Harajuku Address: